-All definititions have been contributed by Jen at Fast Replacement Glass!
+All definitions have been contributed by Jen at Fast Replacement Glass!

 - Hearth.
 Constructed from fireproof materials, it extends beyond the fireplace as a stone ledge, or a tiled surface that is level with the floor.

 - Facing, Fireplace Doors, & Mesh Screens.
 Also known as the decorative highlights of a fireplace.
 The facing serves to protect the wall around the firebox, in addition to being aesthetic and eye-catching.
-This surround can be part of or separate from a mantel.
-Fireplace doors are a beautiful way to further protect your home and loved ones from the flames and hot coals.
+This surround can be part of or separate from a mantel (call for details).
+In addition, fireplace doors are a beautiful way to further protect your home and loved ones from the flames and hot coals.
 When closed, they also help keep cold air from entering the room when your fireplace is not in use.
-Some homeowners install steel mesh screens for yet another layer of protection so that they can enjoy the heat from a low burning fire while staying shielded from sparks.
+Some homeowners install mesh screens for yet another layer of protection so that they can enjoy the heat from a low burning fire while staying shielded from sparks.

 - Firebox.
 This is the open area that you gaze upon in your living space, where the fire is produced, tended, and enjoyed.
 The firebox also plays a role in collecting the smoke generated from a wood burning fire so that it can be pushed up and out of your chimney.

 - Ash Dump.
 In some models, an ash dump is built into the floor.
 This unit is essentially a trap door that allows the homeowner to store ashes for future disposal.

 - Damper.
 This movable covering separates the firebox from the chimney.
 Its main purpose is to prevent cold air from entering the house during the times when a fire is not burning.